Cleon909/QA-Final-Project/README.md

 3. Database Design (#databse-design)
 4. HTML Templates (#html-templates)
 5. CI/CD pipeline (#ci/cd-pipeline)
-6. Docker Deployment
+6. Docker Deployment (#docker-deployment)
-7. Project Planning and development
+7. Project Planning and Version Source Control(#project-planning-and-version-source-control)

-## Brief
+## <a name="brief"></a>Brief
 -   Create a web application that integrates with a database and demonstrates CRUD functionality.
     -   To be a monolithic Flask application that serves both front and back end of the application.
-    -   Front end to use HTML templates to serve web pages that allow the user to perform CRUD^[1]^ functionality with   information from the database
+    -   Front end to use HTML templates to serve web pages that allow the user to perform CRUD functionality with information from the database
     -   Frontend of application to use SQLAlchemy to model an integrate with database
     -   Application to be hosted in a container to allow it to be deployed in a docker swarm
     -   Application must interface with a seperate database service, either a MySQL container or possibly MySQL Database for Azure.